Jhonatanssal/TenPinBowling/README.md

 - Enter that name with its extension and hit enter.
 - You will see the table with the Scores on it.

+**Note:**
+There are two sample cases in the root folder, to run them type enter 'test.txt' or 'test0.txt' as file name.

+### Tests

+To run all tests run the command `rspec` in your command-line from the root folder.

 👤 **Jhonatan Sarrazola**